appcypher/viper/NOTES.md

     - Concurrent programs

-        Ordinary SRT is not well-suited for non-concurrent programs because there is no statically-known order to how threads execute.
+        Ordinary SRT is not well-suited for concurrent programs because there is no statically known order to how threads execute.

         ```py
         async def foo(parent, child):